Physics & Astronomy 107 Grading Policy

 Grading will be done on the plus-minus system (A,A-,B+ etc.).

-also be awarded by the instructor for contributing to the class.
-Homework grades are scaled by the
+Bonus participation points can be awarded by the instructor for contributing to the class.

-problem done correctly.
-The selected problem will be announced for each homework set
+The selected problem will be announced for each homework set after that homework is collected.

 TEST/QUIZ POLICY: Once you leave the room, you cannot come back in.
 Go to the bathroom beforehand.